TomatenKuchenDEV/docs/docs/giveaways.md

 description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
 Explains giveaways and possible requirements for them.
 ---

-To manage giveaways you need one of the giveaway roles set in the dashboard or the "Manage Guild" permission.
+To manage giveaways you need one of the [giveaway roles](https://tomatenkuchen.com/dashboard/settings#giveawayManageRoles) selected in the dashboard, or the "Manage Guild" permission.

 ## Commands {#commands}